Previous Tour Highlights

 West Indian Whistling-Ducks,

-many places can be hard to see, but not here at this pool on the Cayman Islands.
+but not here at this pool on the Cayman Islands.

 (Photo during FONT Feb.
 2001 tour by Susan D'Amico)